massalabs/massa-docs/web3-dev/smart-contracts/getting-started.rst

    Sent operation IDs:
    <id with numbers and letters>

-In that case, you should be able to retrieve the event with the `Hello world` emited.
+In that case, you should be able to retrieve the event with the `Hello world` emitted.
 Use the following command inside the **client cli**:

 .. code-block:: shell